 Ships of the Sea Maritime Museum

 Ships of the Sea Maritime Museum contains a fascinating array of model ships, paintings and nautical artifacts that tell the story of trade across the Atlantic Ocean.
 Surrounded by lush tranquil gardens, the museum is housed in the magnificent Scarbrough House, formerly the home of the first president of the Savannah Steamship Company.

 Mercer Williams House

 The Mercer House was designed by New York architect John S. Norris for General Hugh W. Mercer, great grandfather of Johnny Mercer.
 Construction of the house began in 1860, was interrupted by the Civil War and was later completed, c.
 1868, by the new owner, John Wilder.
-In 1969, Jim Williams, a colorful Savannah character, bought the house; throughout the property you will see furniture and art from Mr. Williams' private collection including 18th and 19th century furniture, 18th century English and American portraits, drawings from the 17th century and a wide collection of Chinese export porcelain.
+In 1969, Jim Williams bought the house; the property features his private collection including 18th and 19th century furniture, 18th century English and American portraits, and more.

 429 Bull Street

 Owens-Thomas House Museum

 The Owens-Thomas House is considered the finest example of English Regency architecture in America by architectural historians.
 Built by William Jay in 1819, the Owens-Thomas House boasts fine examples of early indoor plumbing and contains the largest intact urban slave quarters.